-Example relevant BAPs Applicable building class/es Able to be modified or dealt with in a planning scheme QDC, MP 4.4 - Buildings in a transport noise corridor 1, 2, 3 and 4 No, may not be modified, but planning scheme 'triggers' application
+Example relevant BAPs Applicable building class/es Can be modified or dealt with in a planning scheme QDC, MP 4.4 - Buildings in a transport noise corridor 1, 2, 3 and 4 No, may not be modified, but planning scheme 'triggers' application

 MP 4.4 of the QDC contains construction requirements for residential buildings to reduce the impact of noise on habitable rooms.
-A planning scheme should therefore not prescribe outcomes that relate to the physical construction of the habitable rooms of a building where responding to transport noise.
+A planning scheme should therefore not prescribe outcomes that relate to the physical construction of a building where responding to transport noise.

-A local government may trigger MP4.4 to apply to address impacts from transport noise on buildings through designating a transport noise corridor in the planning scheme.
+A local government may address impacts from transport noise on buildings through designating a transport noise corridor in the planning scheme.